chilicoder/study-wpm-workbook/README.md

 Difference between APM and xPM PMLC.
 * In an APM project, scope is done once at the beginning of the project.
 In the xPM project, scope is adjusted at each phase.
 * In many xPM projects, the client takes a leadership position instead of the collaborative position they took in APM projects.

+> The question is how to engage client to take leadership in such project.
+He can take the position "For what I pay my money?
+I want to pay money for the solutions.
+And you propose me to solve my problems by myself and also pay money for this.

+> Some strategies to change this position
+> 1) Don't work with this client
+> 2) Explain, that he pays for your experience and skills that will supplement his experience in effort to solve problem that was unsolved before.
+> 3) ...

 _Extreme PLMC Model_